Express-21/Night-Out/Night-Out/README.md

 http://18.220.80.242/

 ##  General Requirements
-As a sourse controll system is used Github
+As a source control system is used Github